 - Work with and advise your GP, district nurse, other healthcare and social care workers to provide you with pain and symptom relief, emotional and spiritual support, and help with accessing financial or other support as needed.

-- Advise you on all of the hospice’s services, liaise with other teams or refer you to another service to provide you with the support that you, your family and your nurse feel will be beneficial.
+- Advise you on all of the hospice’s services and liaise with other teams to provide you with the support your nurse, your family and yourself feel is needed.

 - Give extensive expertise in palliative care and will share that knowledge to help your support network (including family and friends) look after you.